jackaponte/service_links/README.txt

 * PubSub - Search PubSub for links to this post
 * Reddit - Submit this post on reddit.com
 * Technorati - Search Technorati for links to this post
-* vigillar.se - Bookmark this post on vigillar.se
 * Yahoo - Bookmark this post on Yahoo

 The site owner can deside: